SimplePDF/simplepdf-embed/web/README.md

 <br/>
 <br/>

-Open PDF files with [SimplePDF](https://simplepdf.eu), using a simple script tag:
+Open PDF files with [Simple PDF](https://simplepdf.eu), using a simple script tag:

 [Show me an example!](https://replit.com/@bendersej/Simple-PDF-Embed-Web)

 ## How to use

-### I don't have an account on SimplePDF:
+### I don't have an account on Simple PDF:

 Add this script in the head of your webpage: